Paper Beast: Development

 The game was directed by Éric Chahi, who previously worked as the creator for Another World.
 After working on From Dust (2011), Chahi went to work with a volcano museum on Reunion Island to create a virtual simulation for the island's Piton de la Fournaise.
 When the project was completed, Chahi developed ideas around the volcano work for a virtual reality game, where the landscape and creatures within it, represented by origami-like forms purported created out of the landscape of Big Data, with procedural behavior.
 The creatures in the game have an origami-like form as the team felt that they fit naturally with VR's "low-poly designs".
 Chahi founded Pixel Reefs in 2016 and started the game's production with four people.
 The development for Paper Beast lasted for approximately four years, and as of 2019, the team was composed of a total of 16 members.

 Like Another World, the story was conveyed to the players non-verbally, and it relied entirely on players' interaction with the wildlife.
 According to Chahi, this approach "empowers the players’ imagination and can impact their emotions more directly".
 Chahi added that the game was "poetic", and that the game world was created to showcase the "miracles of life".
 While the game utilizes Unity, the team created its own engine to make the game compatible with VR systems.
 The team also used the engine to create its game physics.
 Japanese punk rock band TsuShiMaMiRe and Roly Porter were the composers for the game's original soundtrack.
 The audio team, which included 3 full-time staff, recorded sounds inspired by "papers, cardboard, adhesive tape, wifi waves, radio noises and natural tones" to create audio that is both "natural" and "artificial" at the same time.

 Announced on April 10, 2019, it was released for PlayStation VR on March 24, 2020.
 The game was also released for HTC Vive, Oculus Rift, Oculus Rift S, and Valve Index in July 2020.
 Compared to the PSVR version, the PC version was released with improved visuals, a continuous movement option and a new species for the sandbox mode.
 Pixel Reef released the Folded Edition, which allows players to play the game without using any VR headset, on October 20, 2020.
-The game was also released for Amazon Luna on December 3, 2020.
+The game was made available for Amazon Luna on December 3, 2020.

+Paper Beast Enhanced Edition

+An enhanced edition of the game was released on September 27, 2023 for PlayStation 5 and PlayStation VR2.
+It contains support for a 4K resolution, improved textures and shadows, and an expanded sandbox.